luisf1997cr/Tarea_4_ANPI/README.md

 README

-In this task we implemented three methods of matrix decomposition.
+In this task we implemented three methods for matrix decomposition.
 1.LU Crout
 2.LU Doolitlle
 3 QR